 NOTE: In the photo, there are not ingredients for roux included (all-purpose flour and butter).

-There’s a lot of svíčková recipe variants.
+There are a lot of svíčková recipe variants.
 In some cases, they want you to marinate the meat beforehand, pour in some wine or add thyme and other spices and herbs.
 Some recipes are overly complicated to their own detriment.

 The process written down here is simple and easy to follow.
 The beef doesn’t need to be marinated in advance.
 It’s braised in a heavy pot on the stove.

-- Stick your index finger inside each hole and wiggle it so the hole enlarges.
+- Stick your index finger inside each hole and wiggle it, so the hole enlarges.

 Note: The larding can be kind of labor-intensive.
 Because I don’t own any larding needle, I only used a knife and my fingers.